TimKie/BSP3/README.md

 ## Usage to run on a local machine (for test purpose-only)

-To run the webiste on your local machine:
+To run the website on your local machine:
 - Open the Postgres App and create a server and a database
 - Open the project and go to the directory "GoodnessGroceries_Project" in the main folder
-- Open the python file "settings.py" and scroll down to "DATABASES", there you have to change the settings such that it corresponds to your created databse
+- Open the python file "settings.py" and scroll down to "DATABASES", there you have to change the settings such that it corresponds to your created database
 - Open the terminal and go to the folder where the project is located (the "manage.py" file should be located in this folder)
 - Being in this folder in the terminal, run the command ``` python3 manage.py runserver``` (The database server has to be running)
-- The server is now running on your local host, to access the webiste go to some browser (Chrome was used for developping) and go to http://localhost:8000/, this will redirect you to your local host with the port 8000 where the webiste is running
+- The server is now running on your local host, to access the website go to some browser (Chrome was used for developping) and go to http://localhost:8000/, this will redirect you to your local host with the port 8000 where the website is running